|Head of Faculty Art & Design||Sophie Rodger|

 We teach a 2 year A-Level course allowing time for students to develop and explore skills and ideas in more depth before they start their assessed work.

-The course has a similar structure to the GCSE Photography course but is assessed at a higher level.
+The course has a similar structure to the GCSE Art and Design course but is assessed at a higher level.

-Sketchbooks are an essential part of GCE Photography and are required throughout the course and during the examination.
+Sketchbooks are an essential part of the GCE Art and Design and are required throughout the course and during the examination.
 Students are provided with a sketchbook to encourage greater autonomy and to use as a visual diary.

-GCE Photography is divided into 2 categories of assessment:
+GCE Art and Design is divided into 2 categories for assessment:

 40% Component 2: Externally Set Assignment (72 marks available)